 With due respect to lawyers, the playbook of successful startups in many heavily regulated industries would suggest otherwise.

 We probably wouldn’t have a Uber today had its founders bothered to flesh out legal status of their proposed car ride service amidst the regulated taxi industry.
-Ditto for AirBnB vis-a-vis hotel regulation.
+Ditto for AirBnB vis-a-vis hotel industry regulation.

-In a relatively old industry like financial services, traditional banks eventually wake up and do most things that can be done under the purview of existing laws, especially since they have a solid track record of partnering with technology suppliers for ages.
+That’s because, in a relatively old industry like financial services, traditional banks eventually wake up and do most things that can be done under the purview of existing laws, especially since they have a solid track record of partnering with technology suppliers for ages.
 Sometimes, when fintechs show the way to exploit regulatory gaps, a few banks have turned fast followers and figured out a way to deliver even better solutions e.g. PayZapp.

 Should fintechs forever be into the “not illegal” stuff?